 The Company classifies deposits in banks, money market funds and cash invested temporarily in various instruments with original maturities of three months or less as cash and cash equivalents.
 At times, the Company's cash balances may exceed the current insured amounts under the Federal Deposit Insurance Corporation (FDIC).
-The Company's cash balances at December 31, 2020, were \$828,016.
+There were no accounts that exceeded federally insured limits at December 31, 2019.